mpusz/wg21-papers/src/2XXXR0_a_motivation_and_plan_for_a_physical_quantities_and_units_library.md

 # Motivation

-This chapter describes why we believe that physical quantities and units should be the part of a C++ Standard Library.
+This chapter describes why we believe that physical quantities and units should be part of a C++ Standard Library.

 ## Safety

-It's is no longer only the space industry or experienced pilots that benefit from autonomous operations of some machines.
-We are living in the world where more and more common people trust the machines with their lives on a daily basis.
-In the not so distant future we will be allowed to sleep while our car will autonomously drive us home from a late party.
-As a result much more C++ engineers are expected to write life-critical software today than it was a few years ago.
-Unfortunately, there is not enough training and experience in that domain and the C++ language itself does not change fast enough to enforce safe-by-construction code.
+It is no longer only the space industry or experienced pilots that benefit from the autonomous operations of some machines.
+We live in a world where more and more ordinary people trust machines with their lives daily.
+In the near future, we will be allowed to sleep while our car autonomously drives us home from a late party.
+As a result, much more C++ engineers are expected to write life-critical software today than it was a few years ago.Unfortunately, there is insufficient training and experience in that domain, and the C++ language does not change fast enough to enforce safe-by-construction code.

-One of the areas where C++ can significantly improve the safety of applications being written by thousands of developers is introducing type-safe, well-tested, standardized way to handle physical quantities and their units.
-Tha rationale for this is that people tend to have problems with communicating or using proper units both in the code and in a daily life.
-There are numerous expensive failures and accidents that happened because of using invalid unit or a quantity type.
+One of the areas where C++ can significantly improve the safety of applications being written by thousands of developers is introducing a type-safe, well-tested, standardized way to handle physical quantities and their units.
+The rationale for this is that people tend to have problems communicating or using proper units both in the code and in daily life.
+Numerous expensive failures and accidents happened because of using an invalid unit or a quantity type.

 The most famous and probably the most expensive example in the software engineering domain is the Mars Climate Orbiter that in 1999 failed to enter Mars orbit and crashed while entering